kalani96746/angular-animals/README.md

 ## All customizations

-Below are some examples of react-animals that use multiple customization props at once:
+Below are some examples of angular-animals that use multiple customization props at once:

 ```html
 <!--Alligator image, rounded square shape, random color, 70px size-->